What is Sport Premium?

 · Greater involvement with a range of sports.

-· Ensuring strong, sustainable, effective links to the 2012 Games Legacy and Olympic and Paralympic Values.
+· Ensured strong, sustainable, effective links to the 2012 Games Legacy and Olympic and Paralympic Values.

 Moving forward, we will focus on higher levels of pupil participation in extra-curricular clubs, improving pupils levels of fitness, improving our provision for health and wellbeing, for a whole school impact, and funding transport to enable us to participate in a wider range of health and sporting related events